maizzle/maizzle.com/content/docs/configuration/tailwindcss.md

 ### !important

-Emails still need to use inline CSS, most notably for these reasons:
+HTML emails still need to use inline CSS, most notably for these reasons:

-- Outlook 2007-2019 only reads the first class in a `class=""` attribute, ignoring the rest.
+- Outlook/Office 365 for Windows only reads the first class in a `class=""` attribute, ignoring the rest.
   So it'll only use `a` from `class="a b"`
 - Some email clients don't support embedded CSS (i.e. in `<style>`)
+- Embedded styles are usually lost when an email is forwarded

-Because of this, the `important` option is set to `true` by default, so that responsive utilities can actually override inlined CSS.
+So because we need to write CSS inline, Tailwind's `important` option is set to `true` in Maizzle - this way responsive utilities can actually override the inlined CSS.

-<alert>This applies only to `<head>` CSS, inlined CSS will not contain `!important`</alert>
+<alert>This applies only to `<head>` CSS, inlined CSS declarations will not contain `!important`</alert>

-You may disable this by adding the `important` key to your Tailwind config:
+You may disable this behavior by adding the `important` key to your Tailwind config:

 <code-sample title="tailwind.config.js">